EastfordCommunicator/website/articles/33/3/scramble-duck-day.md

-CUTLINE: *Adam Minor photo*

-Scramble the Duck is preparing once again to predict the forecast for early 2025 on Sunday, Feb.
-2.

-HEAD:
+---

-Scramble ready to predict future on 'Duck Day'
+title: Scramble ready to predict future on 'Duck Day'
+---

 EASTFORD --- Every midwinter, Americans across the country gather to hear from groundhogs whether winter will end early or last for another